lsst-dm/dmtn-249/index.rst

 The serialized form of this transaction is again a mapping of :py:class:`~lsst.daf.butler.DatasetRef` objects, along with the boolean ``purge`` flag.

 The :py:class:`RemovalTransaction` :py:class:`~ArtifactTransaction.get_unstores` implementation returns the UUIDs of all datasets to be removed, which causes all datastore records for those datasets to be removed in the same database transaction that begins the artifact transaction.
 Its :py:class:`~ArtifactTransaction.get_initial_batch` does not specify that datasets are to be unregistered at this time, however, even if ``purge=True``.
 Mirroring :py:class:`PutTransaction`, we want the datasets managed by the artifact transaction to appear as registered but unstored while the artifact transaction is open.

 In this case there is nothing to do with the transaction after it has been opened besides commit it.
-The :py:meth:`~ArtifactTransaction.commit_phase_one` implementation does nothing, since we cannot delete artifacts through signed URLs and hence cannot in general perform deletions on the client (in fact, all "phase one" methods on this transaction do nothing, because we do not call :py:meth:`Datastore.verify` on the client, either).
-The :py:meth:`~ArtifactTransaction.commit_phase_two` implementation delegates to :py:meth:`Datastore.unstore` to actually remove all artifacts, and the batch of database operations it returns includes de-registration of the datasets if and only if ``purge=True``, so that the datasets are fully deleted from the database when the transaction is closed.
+The :py:meth:`~ArtifactTransaction.commit` implementation delegates to :py:meth:`Datastore.unstore` to actually remove all artifacts, and the batch of database operations it returns includes de-registration of the datasets if and only if ``purge=True``, so that the datasets are fully deleted from the database when the transaction is closed.

-If the commit operation fails, a revert is attempted in order to try to provide strong exception safety, but this will frequently fail, since it requires all artifacts to still be present and hence works only if the error occurred quite early *and* the py:meth:`Datastore.verify` calls in :py:meth:`~ArtifactTransaction.revert_phase_two` still succeed.
+If the commit operation fails, a revert is attempted in order to try to provide strong exception safety, but this will frequently fail, since it requires all artifacts to still be present and hence works only if the error occurred quite early *and* the py:meth:`Datastore.verify` calls in :py:meth:`~ArtifactTransaction.revert` still succeed.
-More frequently we expect failures in removal that occur after the transaction is opened to result in the transaction being left open and resolution left to the user.
+More frequently we expect failures in removal that occur after the transaction is opened to result in the transaction being left open and resolution left to the user, again with a special exception raised to indicate this state.

-Calling :py:meth:`Butler.commit_transaction` to try again after a failure should always be viable for a removal transaction.
+Calling :py:meth:`Butler.commit_transaction` to try again after a failure should always be viable for a removal transaction, since we can always try again to delete artifacts.
-The "abandon" implementation for removals is effectively identical to the one for for ``puts``: :py:meth:`Datastore.verify` is used to identify which datasets still exist and which have been removed, and the datastore records for those still presents are returned so they can be inserted into the database when the transaction is closed.
+The "abandon" implementation for removals is effectively identical to the one for ``put``: :py:meth:`Datastore.verify` is used to identify which datasets still exist and which have been removed, and the datastore records for those still present are returned so they can be inserted into the database when the transaction is closed.
 The main difference is that the :py:class:`~lsst.daf.butler.DatasetRef` objects held by :py:class:`RemovalTransaction` include their original datastore records, allowing :py:meth:`Datastore.verify` to guard against changes (e.g. by comparing checksums), while in :py:class:`PutTransaction` all :py:meth:`Datastore.verify` can do is generate new records.

 .. _use-case-transferring-artifacts: